unl-pal/argv-transformer/README.md

 Output:
  * database - Directory of GitHub repos that meet project filter specification.
- * suitablePrgms - Directory containing suitable programs extracted from GitHub repos.
-This is where the transformation of the source code takes place.
+ * suitablePrgms - Directory containing suitable files extracted from GitHub repos.
+(This is where the transformation of the source code takes place.)
  * benchmarks - Directory of compilable, suitable programs, in their original directory structure.

 ## PACKAGES